 CRM software cost often varies based on factors like the number of users and features.
 Typically, small business plans start from $12 to $20 per user/month, while enterprise plans usually come by quote.
 Many vendors also offer free but pared-down versions, while some of them, especially HubSpot CRM, offer 100% forever-free CRM software.

-In today’s cut-throat business competition, securing a deep and lasting customer relationship is where the money is.
-This is among the reasons why CRM software is today’s biggest software market, whose set of powerful tools have been proven to effectively improve sales productivity for so many companies.
-However, with so many CRM vendors to choose from, companies are also faced with the challenge of determining the actual CRM cost for their business.
+In today’s cut-throat business landscape, securing a deep and lasting customer relationship is where the money is.
+This is among the reasons why CRM software is today’s biggest software market, whose set of powerful tools have been proven to effectively improve sales productivity for many companies.
+However, with so many CRM vendors to choose from, companies are also faced with the challenge of calculating the actual CRM cost for their business.
 The situation is not helped by the fact that most vendors use varied pricing models.

 The logic that applies, in any case, is to go as far as your budget allows: professional CRMs do make sense to developing businesses that can afford them.
-Another thing to remember here is to check the availability of customer support – in certain cases (reputed companies in particular) access to professional advice is reserved for premium users only.
+Another thing to remember here is to check the availability of customer support – in certain cases (reputed companies in particular), access to professional advice is reserved for premium users only.

 What is typical here, users can choose to pay for the subscription on a month-to-month basis or commit to an annual subscription for reduced prices.
 The pricing mentioned above is based on the annual subscription plan.
 The month-to-month cost of the Silver, Gold, and Platinum plan is at $15/user/month, $29/user/month, and $59/user/month, respectively.
 Similar pricing is available for other popular CRMs such as: